agalue/opennms-drift-aws/README.md

 * A cluster of 2 EC2 instances for OpenNMS UI and Grafana.

-* An EC2 instance for PostgreSQL.
+* A pair of EC2 instances for PostgreSQL, configured as master/slave with streaming replication, using repmgr to simplify the operation.

 * An EC2 instance for the central OpenNMS.